notsnip/Amigo/readme.md

 ## Setup

 #### Make sure Chome Driver is compatible with your existing installation of Chrome.

-Try updating your chrome.
+### Pi AI & ChatGPT does not need individual config.

 ### Bard Setup